 ARTICLE 23 – RESIGNATION & JOB ABANDONMENT

-Failure to report to work without having submitted a written notice of resignation/termination shall be treated as an abandonment by the employee of his/her position with the University.
+Failure to report to work without having submitted a written notice of resignation/termination shall be treated as an abandonment by the employee of their position with the University.

 B. Job Abandonment

-The University may treat unexcused failure to report to work for five (5) consecutive scheduled work days as an employee’s abandonment of, and resignation from, her/his University position.
+The University may treat unexcused failure to report to work for five (5) consecutive scheduled workdays as an employee’s abandonment of, and resignation from, their University position.

-1. In the case of such job abandonment/resignation, the University shall provide the employee with written notification of its intent to separate her/him.
+- In the case of such job abandonment/resignation, the University shall provide the employee with written notification of its intent to separate them.
 This notification shall include the reasons for the separation, the employee’s right to respond to the University within fourteen (14) calendar days, and a Proof of Service.
 The notification shall be sent to the employee’s last known mailing address by certified mail.

-2. At the option of the employee, her/his response may be written or may be a meeting with a designated University official who has the authority to effectively recommend reinstatement of the employee.
+- At the option of the employee, their response may be written or may be a meeting with a designated University official who has the authority to effectively recommend reinstatement of the employee.